-Learn More About Aperian Global’s Learning Solutions for Higher Education
+Learn More About Aperian Global’s Solutions for Higher Education

 Aperian Global is dedicated to helping students develop a global mindset.
 We offer a variety of tools and resources to support student learning as they gain knowledge and experience in the global business environment.
-Through GlobeSmart® for Higher Education, our online cultural intelligence resource, students can enhance the success of their cross-cultural experiences and learn to work more effectively across cultural boundaries.
+Students and professors can take advantage of an academic discount on GlobeSmart®, our flagship online learning platform.
+With GlobeSmart, students can enhance the success of their cross-cultural experiences and learn to work more effectively across cultural boundaries.

-The Intercultural Effectiveness Scale takes about 10 minutes to complete, but it provides students with an evaluation of the competencies needed for effective communication with people from different backgrounds.
-Aperian Global also offers the Global Competencies Inventory, which measures leadership competencies in global and cross-cultural contexts.
+The Intercultural Effectiveness Scale provides students with an evaluation of the competencies needed for effective communication with people from different backgrounds.

 As you navigate from an enthusiastic international business student to aspiring young professional of global business, it’s important to supplement your learning on a personal level.
 Affiliate yourself with the associations and organizations on this list, and use the available resources to position yourself ahead of the competition as you search for employment.